 Hello everyone!
 This is in my first post on this platform and I wanna thank vrporn for this opportunity!
 I’ll present myself: I’m… ok, just kidding I know you don’t give a heck about who I am 😀 😀 :D, so let’s dig in the topic of the day: Hololens.

 I imagine you already know what Hololens is, but just in case you haven’t heard about it: it’s a marvelous augmented reality device, a pair of glasses that let you see the real world around you, plus some virtual object over it.
 Surely you have heard about Pokémon Go… well, imagine if you could play that app on your glasses, just shooting Poke-balls with your fingers!
 That’s HoloLens!
-This is a trailer video by Microsoft that can show you their vision:

 I think that this device has set a new meaning for the world “coolness”.

 HoloLens is currently in its first version (created 2 years ago or so), so its actual performances are not the one that are showcased in this fluff video… and just in case you just want to rush to buy one… it’s better that you know that it costs 3000$ and it is sold only in the US!
 Yikes!

 But how is Hololens actually?
 And can it be used for porn (we are on vrporn after all!)?
 I’ve had the luck to try it for a day… so I can give you some answers!
 Keep reading.